alex-ac/shop/README.md

 ## Backend

-Shop is made to use any S3 compatible storage as a backend.
+Shop is made to use any S3 or WebDAV compatible storage as a backend.
 All the API endpoints are saved as JSON objects into the storage so any client with read only access can have the data.
 Updating those objects is a bit cumbersome but could be easily done automatically.
 Upside of this approach is: you don't need